List of Shadow Star characters: Jyun Ezumi

-Jyun Ezumi (江角 ジュン Ezumi Jun): A calm, collected girl a little older than Shiina.
-The dragon Nendo ("Broomstick"), which she travels with, looks like a broomstick, so when Shiina first meets her she is mistaken for a witch.
+Jyun Ezumi (江角 ジュン, Ezumi Jun) is a calm, collected girl a little older than Shiina.
+The dragon Nendo (念土), which she travels with, looks like a broomstick, so when Shiina first meets her she is mistaken for a witch.
 She appears briefly and apparently died in a car crash two years before she meets Shiina.
-Nendo, who turns out to belong to Jyun's friend Kyoji Fukuyama (福山 京児 Fukuyama Kyōji), has an ability that allowed Kyoji to take her physical form when his own body died in an accident.
+Nendo, who turns out to belong to Jyun's friend Kyoji Fukuyama (福山 京児, Fukuyama Kyōji), has an ability that allowed Kyoji to take her physical form when his own body died in an accident.
 Jyun's fake body and Kyoji's soul merge with the dragon, causing them to evolve into a full dragon and virgin princess.
 The same dragon then takes the form and face of Shoko's, Kyoji's cousin and friend.

-Her Japanese voice actress is Satsuki Yukino and her English voice actress is Lisa Ortiz.